The Allen Thomas Group Independent Insurance Agency

 These positions come with a higher risk of injury than other industries and may take more extended periods before returning to work following an injury.

-One key benefit of workers’ compensation insurance is its financial assistance to employees who suffer work-related injuries or illnesses.
+One key benefit of workers’ insurance is its financial assistance to employees who suffer work-related injuries and illnesses.

-These benefits mainly include medical care, wage replacement, disability benefits, death benefits, and liability insurance coverage for employers.
+Employers may be eligible for several benefits with workers comp, including medical care, wage replacement, disability benefits, death benefits, and liability insurance.

-Workers’ compensation insurance typically covers all necessary and reasonable medical expenses related to the injury or illness, such as hospitalization, surgery, rehabilitation, therapy sessions, prescription medications, and even transportation costs.
+Workers’ insurance typically covers all necessary and reasonable medical expenses related to the injury, such as hospitalization, surgery, rehabilitation, therapy sessions, prescription medications, and even transportation costs.

 Moreover, most policies provide weekly wage replacement payments equal to a percentage of the worker’s average weekly wage prior to the injury.
 This helps cover the employee’s lost income during the period of recovery.

-However, some workers may be hesitant to file a claim because they worry about potential retaliation from their employer or losing their job altogether.
+However, some workers may be hesitant to file a claim because they worry about potential retaliation from their employer or losing their jobs altogether.

-Think of it like car insurance: you purchase it with the hope that you never have to use it but are comforted by knowing that if anything does happen – say a collision or theft- your policy is there to provide coverage when necessary.
+Think of it like car insurance: you purchase it with the hope that you never have to use it but are comforted by knowing that if anything does happen – say a collision or theft- your policy is there to provide insurance when necessary.
+It is crucial for small business owners and employers to purchase workers comp as it can make a huge difference in protecting them from financial setbacks in the event that an employee gets injured on the worksite.

-Each state has its laws and regulations regarding workers’ compensation insurance, which often detail the types of injuries and illnesses that will be covered and how to file a claim.
+Each state has its laws and regulations regarding workers comp insurance, which often detail the types of on-the-job injuries that will be covered and how to file a claim.

 For instance, in some states, the insurer must provide a written explanation of why a claim was denied so the employee can request reconsideration; other states have specific time limits for filing claims or need approval from their employer before accessing treatment.